 Mulch will make a big difference in your planting beds.
-It helps to reduce evaporation, maintain soil temperature, and prevent erosion by holding soil in place during heavy downpours.
+Mulching helps to reduce evaporation, maintain soil temperature, and prevent erosion by holding soil in place during heavy downpours.
 Mulch controls weeds by smothering seedlings and it helps keep fallen or low-growing fruits clean.
 Not only that, but as it decays over time, mulch improves soil composition and adds nutrients.
-Another plus — mulch dresses up flowerbeds, giving them a finished look.
+Another plus — mulch dresses up flower beds, giving them a finished look.

 A ring of mulch around trees makes mowing easier.
 You can mow right to the edge and eliminate the need for trimming.
 (This has the added benefit of protecting tree trunks from damage caused by mowers and trimmers.)
 Mulch also gives a nice, tidy look to planting beds.

 Many natural mulch products are available; some you can find right in your own yard.
 There are many different types of mulch available.
 So, how to decide what’s best?
 Your intended use and the appearance you’re seeking has a lot to do with it.
 For example, some mulches, such as that from cereal crops, are strictly functional, while other types can be attractive.
 Some mulches, such as those from hardwood trees like oak, ash and elm last longer.
 Some wash away easily in a heavy rain and some will stay put.